skypilot-org/skypilot/llm/codellama/README.md

 This code defines a function `quicksort` that takes a list of integers as input.
 It divides the list into three parts based on the pivot element, which is the middle element of the list.
 It then recursively sorts the left and right partitions and combines them with the middle partition.
 ````````

-Alternatively, you could access the model through python with OpenAI's API (see [complete.py](complete.py)):
+Alternatively, we could access the model through python with OpenAI's API (see [complete.py](complete.py)):
 ```bash
 python complete.py
 ```